 device is placed.
 This can happen if:

 - Your baby moves a lot during the test.

 - You are pregnant with more than one baby.

 - Not everyone feels the same about fetal

-- Some mothers think that fetal heart monitoring is not needed and interferes with the natural birthing process.
+- Some mothers think that it is not needed and it gets in the way of the natural birthing process.

-- Other mothers think that fetal heart monitoring is reassuring.
+- Other mothers think that it is calming.
 This may be true if they had problems with earlier pregnancies.

-- Fetal monitoring can't predict every type of problem, such as birth defects.
-Normal fetal heart monitoring test results do not mean that your baby is healthy.
+- Fetal monitoring can't find every type of problem, such as birth defects.
+A normal result does not guarantee that your baby is healthy.

-- Continuous monitoring during labor is more likely to be useful for high-risk pregnancies.
-Intermittent fetal heart monitoring during labor is as effective as continuous monitoring in low-risk pregnancies.
+- Monitoring throughout labor (continuous) is more likely to be useful for high-risk pregnancies.
+For low-risk pregnancies, monitoring from time to time during labor (intermittent) works just as well.

-- If your baby appears to be having problems, sometimes a blood sample is taken from a small blood vessel (capillary) in his or her scalp.
-The blood sample can help determine if your baby is receiving enough oxygen.
+- If your baby seems to be having problems, a blood sample may be taken from a small blood vessel (capillary) in the scalp.
+The blood sample can help the doctor see if your baby is getting enough oxygen.

-- Your baby may move more if you eat or drink juice before having a nonstress test.
+- Your baby may move more if you drink juice or eat before a nonstress test.
 This may make the test results more useful.

 - Sometimes other methods (such as ringing a bell near the uterus) are used to cause changes in your baby's heart rate.

-- External fetal heart monitoring is used during other tests of fetal health, such as a nonstress test, contraction stress test, and biophysical profile.
+- External fetal heart monitoring is used during other tests of a baby's health.
+Examples include a nonstress test, a contraction stress test, and a biophysical profile.

 Other Places To Get Help